1525 Princess Patricia Way

 Programming inquiry: jeanine.anderson@ottawa.ca

-Drop-in schedule - sports
+Drop-in schedule - roller sports

 The schedules listed in the charts below are subject to change.
 Holiday hours and programs may vary.
-Changes will be reflected through the booking process.

 Play free, additional details, descriptions, fees and cancellation information.